StevenHo1394/Transaction_Validation/README.md

 Install mysql server on your machine and create a user.

-Clone this repo, and execute the following in order:
+Clone this repo, and execute the following in order on your machine:

 Run "npm install"